 The constitution is the basic framework of rules and procedures for an organization.
 It provides principles, procedures, and by-laws for the administration of the Sport Club.
-The constitution should guide the actions of the sport club.
 Sport clubs are required to use the current template for their organizational constitution.
 The template guides the sport club officers and members in fashioning a constitution unique to and meaningful for their organization.
 The template for the constitution can be found on the sport club webpage.